greenelab/connectivity-search-manuscript/manuscript.md

 To ease the burden of maintenance and typical website hosting costs, the HTML, CSS, JavaScript, and other assets for the website are hosted for free on GitHub Pages.
 Jekyll was chosen over other static site generators for simplicity, ease-of-use, popularity (support), and its convenient integration with GitHub Pages.
-To make a change to the website, an author simply commits the changes (either directly or through a pull request) to the repository's `gh-pages` branch, and GitHub automatically re-compiles the website and hosts the resulting files at the provided custom domain url.
+To make a change to the website, an author simply commits the changes (either directly or through a pull request) to the repository's `gh-pages` branch, and GitHub automatically re-compiles the website and hosts the resulting files at the provided custom domain URL.
 No explicit build instructions or other continuous integration is required.

 #### Webapps